alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 };
 ```

-### Setting the Content Area of List Items
+### Set Content Area of List Items

-The List component provides the `ListItemContent` child component to customize the content area of list items.
+The list component provides the `ListItemContent` sub-component to customize the content area of list items.
-You can use the `primary` and `secondary` properties to set the main and secondary content areas.
+You can set the primary and secondary content areas of list items using the `primary` and `secondary` properties.

 ```tsx
 import { List, ListItem, ListItemContent, Stack } from '@bifrostui/react';